mbadolato/iTerm2-Color-Schemes/README.md

 The Cobalt Neon theme was created by [vazquez](https://github.com/vazquez/cobalt-neon-iterm)

 The AtelierSulphurpool theme was created by [atelierbram](http://atelierbram.github.io/syntax-highlighting/atelier-schemes/sulphurpool/)

+The Batman, Spiderman, and The Hulk themes were created by [pyrophos](https://github.com/pyrophos)

 If there are other color schemes you'd like to see included, drop me a line!